100 Notable alumni of

 -

 Olga Vladimirovna Skabeyeva is a Russian television presenter and political commentator, commonly described as a governmental propagandist.
-Skabeyeva received the nickname "Iron Doll of Putin TV" due to her criticism of the Russian opposition.
+Skabeyeva is also known by the nickname "Iron Doll of Putin's TV", due to her criticism of the Russian opposition.
+She is known for supporting the Putin regime and Russia's war against Ukraine.

 -